karthitect/kda-flink-custom-keystore/README.md

 ### Specifying keystore location

-In our `main()` application we configure the truststore location as shown below:
+In our `main()` function, we configure the truststore location as shown below:

 ```
 ...